-How to Make Money Selling VHS Tapes On Amazon and Ebay
+How to Make Money Selling VHS Tapes on Amazon and eBay

-Make Money Selling VHS Tapes Online
+How to Make Money Selling VHS Tapes Online

 The best type of VHS tapes to look for are obviously new, sealed tapes.
 I would be very careful to make sure that they are sealed because sometimes a VHS tape will be sealed by someone else other than the factory!
-If you sell one like this that you thought was new, you can get in a lot of trouble and it is a very tough position to defend yourself from!
-I would be careful when trying to buy new sealed VHS tapes on Ebay because there are so many amateur sellers who don't even realize this problem.
+If you sell one like this that you thought was new, you can get in a lot of trouble, and it is a very tough position to defend yourself from!
+I would be careful when trying to buy new sealed VHS tapes on eBay because there are so many amateur sellers who don't even realize this problem.

 Just because a VHS is factory sealed new, it does not make it worth a lot automatically.
 Most VHS tapes are completely worthless even in new condition.
 Very few VHS will be worth anything at all, and it is tough to tell which are good without a scanner.
-The first thing you should do is use the "Ibookseller" app for an Iphone.
-I am not too sure what to use for a droid, sorry.
-I use "Ibookseller" because it gives accurate, up to date prices and sales rank.
-Almost all VHS tapes are slow sellers no matter where or how you sell them.
-Most children's VHS tapes sell very quickly and can be sold for around $4 - $6 each plus shipping if they are in good condition and $8 - $10 for good ones if they are new.

 - Other good sellers for VHS are strange ones that talk about conspiracy theories and documentaries.
 Non Fiction is more likely to be a desirable VHS but I would say this is much less likely the case than it is with books.
 Most non fiction books are worthless.

 VHS tapes are very reliable and much more durable than DVDs, but they should be tested before you sell them to ensure that they work.
 I do a physical inspection of each VHS I sell.
 I describe the box and the VHS carefully.
 I look for discoloration of the ribbon of the tape and damage to the VHS.
 It is important to note any imperfections and to avoid those that have them in the first place.
 Having and maintaining top notch feedback is essential and means that your items will sell faster, and for more money.